Icon Currency

 Payment of tax is deducted through MTD.

-Annual calculations and filings depend on individual earnings and the number of dependents.
+Annual calculation and filings depend on individual earnings and dependents.

 Social Security